-I try to have around 500ml within the first 10 minutes of getting up.
+I try to have around 500ml of cold water from the fridge within the first 10 minutes of getting up.

 When you wake up, your blood sugar levels are likely to be low.
 If you’ve had a good meal the evening before, you should have glycogen (stored sugar) in your muscles.

 Some people might have a protein shake, piece of fruit or a chunk of malt loaf.
-My go to early morning pre-workout meal at the minute is two crumpets, peanut butter and jam.
+A protein shake first thing in the morning never sits right in my stomach, so my go to early morning pre-workout meal at the minute is two crumpets, peanut butter and jam.
 Ideally you need to give yourself at least 30 minutes to digest any pre-workout food.